garybgenett/gary-os/README.md

   3. Configure an existing [EFI] bootloader
   4. Host on a [PXE] server

-Log in as 'root' with password 'gary-os'.
+Log in as `root` with password `gary-os`.
 Any boot media can be detached.
-Use the normal 'shutdown now' or simply power off when finished.
+Use the normal `shutdown now` or simply power off when finished.

 ### Requirements ###############################################################
 [Requirements]: #requirements